UPDATED: Jan. 24, 2021 —

 Suggested app: StandApp provides alarmed reminders to take standing breaks from your desk throughout the day.
 You’ll also enjoy 30 low to medium intensity exercises anyone can do at work.

 Are you working in the right chair?
 If your chair creates uncomfortable pressure points that cause you to get up and stretch every half hour, that’s not very productive.
 Also, if your chair is really more for lounging, and has you so reclined that you get tired, that’s also not productive.
-Get an ergonomic chair that is easy on the spine while letting you sit in an upright position.
+Get an ergonomic chair like this one from Komene that provides four supporting points—head, back, hips and hands—and even a mesh that minimizes sweating.
+The foam seat cushion to ensure a soft and non-collapsed, so it’s easy on the spine when sitting for long amounts of time.

 Suggested app: If you have trouble sleeping try Relax Melodies for relaxing sounds and mindfulness meditations to lure you to sleep quietly.

 If you really want to switch up your scenery by, say, going to work in a park for a bit, you’ll quickly face one issue: no Wi-Fi.
 Your home router signal doesn’t reach the park up the street.
-So get a portable Wi-Fi device like the Verizon Elipsis Jetpack or the TP Link Travel Router point so you can bring the Internet with you wherever you go.
+So get a portable Wi-Fi device like the TP Link Travel Router point so you can bring the Internet with you wherever you go.
+Enjoy 300 Mbps Wi Fi speed on 2.4G hertz band for lag Free video streaming.
 One thing to note: Set it up with your phone/tablet (WiFi mobile device) for best results.

 Suggested app: Try Coffee Nerd to house your preset brew times, ratios, and measurements with each cup of coffee.

-Do you know the clear shields that restaurants are installing at the cash registers, or between tables?
+NBF Signature Series Store: Do you know the clear shields that restaurants are installing at the cash registers, or between tables?
 Now you can get an opaque shield for your home desk so you don’t see the visual distractions.
 Blocking those frequent distractions will instantly boost productivity.
 You can also go the simple route of putting up a portable room divider.
-The wide half-round feet offer extra stability to avoid tipping or rocking (from pets or small children) while in use.
+But, that pales in comparison to this shield made of greenguard certified materials that are tested regularly to ensure that the chemicals meet acceptable standards.
+Bonus: The wide half-round feet offer extra stability to avoid tipping or rocking (from pets or small children) while in use.

 Remember: “Not everyone has a room dedicated solely as a home office,” says DeMorrow.
 “You can turn an alcove, a loft, a corner of your bedroom, or a section of the kitchen island into an upbeat home office.
 Turn an under-utilized dining room, reach-in closet, or basement into a beautiful home office.
 Plenty of home offices have to pull double duty as guest rooms, craft spaces, libraries, playrooms, or shared office space.

-Every time you learn that your Google drive space is nearly full, you have to go through the tedious task of going through all of your photos and documents and downloads and videos, and deciding what to delete, in order to make room for the new stuff.
-Just invest in some more space and get on with the day.
+Every time you learn that your Google drive space is nearly full, you have to do the tedious task of going through all of your photos and documents and downloads and videos, and deciding what to delete, in order to make room for the new stuff.
+Wouldn’t it be nice to invest in some more space and get on with the day?
+Sounds familiar?
+Try Google One to get the most out of your storage.

 Suggested app: The Google Drive app allows you to easily invite others to view, edit, or leave comments on any of your Google files or folders from any device.